aeturrell/coding-for-economists/wrkflow-version-control.md

 ### Installing git

-If you're working through this book on Google Colab, Github Codespaces, or other prepared systems, then you're likely to find that git is already installed.
+If you're working through this book on Google Colab, GitHub Codespaces, or other prepared systems, then you're likely to find that git is already installed.
 You can check this by running

 ```bash
 git --version